jillesca/oncall-netops-tig-pyats-demo/README.md

 ## Run Langgraph

+> [!NOTE]
-> [!NOTE] > **Update**: LangGraph Studio Desktop has been discontinued by LangChain.
+> Update: LangGraph Studio Desktop has been discontinued by LangChain.
 The only available option is now the LangGraph Server CLI with the web-based Studio interface.

 Use the LangGraph Server CLI to run the server in the terminal.
 You can access the web version of LangGraph Studio through your browser.